top of page

 Dublin

-Dublin began as a Viking settlement in approximately A.D.
-800. Now, Dublin is the capital of the Republic of Ireland and the most populous city on the island.
-Its official name in Irish is Baile Átha Cliath ("town of the hurdled ford").
-The English name "Dublin" comes from "Dubhlinn" ("black pool" in Irish).
-The city is located at the mouth of the River Liffey near the middle of Ireland's east coast.
+Dublin began as a Viking settlement around the 9th century A.D.
+Today it is the capital of the Republic of Ireland and the most populous city on the island, with over 1.5 million people in the wider Dublin area.
+Its official name in Irish is Baile Átha Cliath (“town of the hurdled ford”).
+The English name “Dublin” comes from Dubh-linn, meaning “black pool” in Irish.
+The city sits at the mouth of the River Liffey on Ireland’s east coast.

 Provinces, Counties, and Cities